dchodge/david.io/content/post/sm1_what_is_inf/index.md

 Zoom out to long-term cohort studies, and the challenge deepens.
 I often work with datasets with only a few blood draws per year, and limited PCR-testing capacity, and infections must be inferred.
 If antibodies rise, we assume infection.
 But:

-* Some infections barely nudge titres (“serosilent”).
+* Some infections barely nudge titres (abortive infections).
 * Some rises are noise or cross-reactivity.
 * Vaccination can look identical to infection.